 Where better to start than where it all began (near enough), Winterfell.
-Winterfell and other locations in ‘the North’ are mostly filmed in Northern Ireland, with places such as Castle Ward, Audley’s Field and Inch Abbey being available to wander round.
+Winterfell and other locations in ‘the North’ are mostly filmed in Northern Ireland, with places such as Castle Ward, Audley’s Field and Inch Abbey being available to wander around.

-There are also a range of packages from various tour operators, allowing you to fully immerse yourself in the land of the Starks, and even dress up in replicas of their costumes!
+There is also a range of packages from various tour operators, allowing you to fully immerse yourself in the land of the Starks, and even dress up in replicas of their costumes!
 Doune Castle in Scotland was also used to originally depict this infamous Northern Stronghold, but we‘re personally more drawn to these dress-up tours.

 Let’s head further north now, beyond the wall even (ooh how daring).
 Think mountains, copious amounts of ice and snow…Iceland obviously.
-Experience the breathtaking scenery where the Night’s Watch men actually stood and were attacked by the White Walkers; Walk in the footsteps of the Free Folk as they tried to reach the legendary ‘Ice Wall’; The cave where Jon and Ygritte y’know…Oh it’s all getting too much for us.
+Experience the breathtaking scenery where the Night’s Watchmen actually stood and were attacked by the White Walkers; Walk in the footsteps of the Free Folk as they tried to reach the legendary ‘Ice Wall’; The cave where Jon and Ygritte y’know…Oh, it’s all getting too much for us.

 Locations include Thingvellir, Hvalfjordur, the Gullfoss waterfall and Geysir hot spring, again tours with a professional guide are available to book.

 The capital city of King’s Landing is portrayed by cities in the Eastern European country of Croatia; Split, Ston, Dubrovnik and Lokrum to be exact.
 Dubrovnik and Ston provide the perfect sea-side cityscapes for the home of the iron throne, with the bays at the latter being the scene of the Battle of the Blackwater.